mikaelvesavuori/figmagic/readme.md

 ### Grid

 Uses any combination of rows, columns, and grid (but only one of each type).
+Grid sizes will use the native Javascript `Math.floor()` function to round down any decimal values.
+This may or may not cause issues, but is at least more hygienic than leaving potentially weird numbers for grid sizes.

 ### Font families